cory-simpson-dev/cory-simpson-dev/README.md

 <h1 align="center">Howdy, I'm Cory 😁</h1>
 <h3 align="center">A MERN-stack developer open to full-time opportunities</h3>

-- 👷‍♂️ I’m currently working on a discussion website for rave-goers!
+- 👷‍♂️ I’m currently working on too many projects to count!

-- Lately I've been learning about **React, Redux and Tailwind**
+- Lately I've been learning about **React, Redux and TypeScript**

 - Ask 🙋‍♂️ me about my **past, present or future 🚀**